christianbaun/ossperf/README.md

     -a : use the Swift API and not the S3 API (this requires the python client for the Swift API and the environment variables ST_AUTH, ST_USER and ST_KEY)
     -k : keep the local files and the directory afterwards (do not clean up) -p : upload and download the files in parallel
+    -o : appended the results to a local file results.csv

 ## Requirements